• Skip to primary navigation

 Management almost always fails, and significant, serious intervention is needed in this case.

 If your dogs are drawing blood on each other, there are really three options you have.
 1) continue as things are assuming the risk of escalation, injuries, vet bills and even death, 2) put one dog or both dogs in a board and train program 3) rehome one or both of the dogs.
+Please consider rehoming carefully.
+If you have an aggressive dog it is not responsible to pass the problem on to someone else to solve.

 There is no shame for considering or making the decision to rehome if it is going to increase the quality of life for everyone involved.
 It is not an easy decision, and not one to take lightly.
 We'll talk more on this later.